isabella232/office-developer-exchange-docs.pt-BR/docs/web-service-reference/getappmanifests.md

 ## <a name="remarks"></a>Comentários

-O elemento **GetAppManifests** é aplicável para clientes que direcionam o Exchange Online e versões do Microsoft Exchange Server a partir do Exchange 2013.
+O **elemento GetAppManifests** é aplicável para clientes destinados Exchange Online e versões do Microsoft Exchange Server a partir do Exchange 2013.

 ## <a name="element-information"></a>Elemento de informações